 Internet and telephone fraud: These scam artists may be thousands of miles away, and they often play on people’s trusting nature and desire to help others.
 A caller may ask for a donation for a worthy-sounding cause.
 And yet another congratulates you for winning a $1 million prize—and says all you need to do to claim it is provide your Social Security number to confirm your identity and pay a special collection fee.

-What you can do: Set a firm policy not to give personal information over the phone and remind older relatives to do the same, suggests Debra Greenberg, a director in the Personal Retirement Solutions Group at Bank of America Merrill Lynch.
-"And if you want to make a pledge to a charity, ask to receive something in writing first," Greenberg says.
-Ignore Internet offers with obscure origins and prizes that come out of the blue and require a fee to collect.
+What you can do: Set a firm policy not to give personal information over the phone and remind older relatives to do the same, suggests Debra Greenberg, a director in the Retirement & Personal Wealth Solutions Group at Bank of America.
+“And if you want to make a pledge to a charity, ask to receive something in writing first,” Greenberg says.
+Ignore internet offers with obscure origins and prizes that come out of the blue and require a fee to collect.

 Not-so-free lunches: Older Americans are often targeted by unscrupulous salespeople offering a free lunch or dinner in return for listening to a sales pitch.
 As often as not, that pitch turns out to be a very hard sell.
 They can find themselves being pulled into a dubious purchase before the "free" meal is over.